jsforce/jsforce-website/src/documents/document/index.html.md

 ### Get Resource Information

-If you want to retrieve the information for specified resource, `Resource#retrieve()` will get information of the resource.
+If you want to retrieve the information for specified resource, `Chatter-Resource#retrieve()` will get information of the resource.

 ```javascript
 /* @interactive */